citusdata/citus_docs/reference/configuration.rst

 Sets the commit protocol to use when performing COPY on a hash distributed table.
 On each individual shard placement, the COPY is performed in a transaction block to ensure that no data is ingested if an error occurs during the COPY.
 However, there is a particular failure case in which the COPY succeeds on all placements, but a (hardware) failure occurs before all transactions commit.
 This parameter can be used to prevent data loss in that case by choosing between the following commit protocols:

-* **1pc:** The transactions in which which COPY is performed on the shard placements is committed in a single round.
+* **1pc:** The transactions in which COPY is performed on the shard placements is committed in a single round.
 Data may be lost if a commit fails after COPY succeeds on all placements (rare).
 This is the default protocol.

 * **2pc:** The transactions in which COPY is performed on the shard placements are first prepared using PostgreSQL's `two-phase commit <http://www.postgresql.org/docs/current/static/sql-prepare-transaction.html>`_ and then committed.
 Failed commits can be manually recovered or aborted using COMMIT PREPARED or ROLLBACK PREPARED, respectively.
 When using 2pc, `max_prepared_transactions <http://www.postgresql.org/docs/current/static/runtime-config-resource.html>`_ should be increased on all the workers, typically to the same value as max_connections.